OWASP/owasp.github.io/_posts/2024-03-01-iot-security-testing-guide.md

-### Peer Review: Join us and help us shape the future of IoT security testing!
+### Join us and help us shape the future of IoT security testing!

 By contributing to this project, you'll have the opportunity to shape and enhance the understanding of IoT security testing practices.